The Four Lies We Tell Ourselves About AI Interviews (And What Actually Works)

 Would you hire a moderator, hand them a one-sentence brief, and say “just wing it”?

-So why would you phone it in with an AI moderator?
+So why phone it in with an AI moderator?

-The truth: The Activity Goal is where you brief your AI.
-And if you phone it in, you’ll get lame results.
+The Activity Goal is where you brief your AI.
+Phone it in, and you’ll get lame results.

 • The research type and audience.
-Not “consumers.”
+Skip “consumers.”
 Try “budget-conscious millennials who’ve tried and abandoned at least two finance apps in the past year.”
 Specificity matters.

 • What you’ll do with the insights.
 Are you shaping a positioning strategy?
 Prioritizing features?
 Refining messaging?
-When the AI knows what decisions are on the line, it can steer the conversation toward what’s useful instead of what’s just interesting.
+When the AI knows what decisions are on the line, it steers the conversation toward what’s useful rather than what’s merely interesting.

 • Background context.
 Give the AI the same pre-read you’d give a human moderator.
 What does it need to know about your brand, product, or industry to ask smart follow-ups?

-Think of it this way: garbage in, garbage out.
+Garbage in, garbage out.
 A lazy brief gets you lazy insights.
-A thoughtful brief?
-That’s where the magic starts.

 Lie #3: “Writing Questions for AI Is the Same as Writing Them for Humans”